 What to Do Immediately Following a Negligent Rider Accident

-If you have been involved in an accident involving a negligent motorcycle rider, make sure that all parties are removed from on-coming traffic or other dangerous situations.
-Once you are safely off the road or removed from any traffic hazards, dial 9-1-1.
+If you have been in an accident involving a negligent motorcycle rider, make sure all parties are out of the way of oncoming traffic or other dangerous situations.
+Once you are safely off the road or away from any traffic hazards, dial 911.

 Once you have contacted the police, gather as much information as possible.
-Use your phone to take photos of the crash scene or vehicle damage, and safely take pictures from as many angles as you can.
+Use your phone to take photos of the crash scene or vehicle damage, and safely take pictures from as many angles as possible.
 Either draw or photograph the intersection or highway where the crash took place.

 Gather as Much Information as You Can